russellelliott/CodePath-Flashcards/README.md

 - [x] Push code to GitHub
 ## Optional
 - [x] Toggle the flashcard between the question side and the answer side
-- [ ] Style the question and answer side of the card to better distinguish between the two sides
+- [x] Style the question and answer side of the card to better distinguish between the two sides (Implemented April 6, 2022)
-- [ ] Add selectable multiple choice answers beneath the card
+- [x] Add selectable multiple choice answers beneath the card (Implemented April 1, 2022)